-- Many DVDs and Blu-rays are region-encoded and cannot be played in other countries
+- Most DVDs and Blu-rays are region-locked and cannot be played in other countries

-- This simple guide will help you decide if you’ll be able to play a particular release without any problems
+- This simple guide will help show if you can enjoy particular releases with no problems

-The vast majority of DVDs worldwide are encoded in either the NTSC or PAL TV standard.
-The chief NTSC territories are the US, Canada and countries along the western coast of South America, and parts of the Far East, including Japan.
+The vast majority of DVDs worldwide are encoded in either the NTSC or PAL analogue TV system.
+Chief NTSC territories are the US, Canada, countries along the western coast of South America, and parts of the Far East, including Japan.
 The PAL format is used in Europe, Australia and practically the rest of the world.
 Note: NTSC DVDs can be played in PAL countries but PAL DVDs are seldom playable in NTSC countries.
 For NTSC territories, as a rule of thumb if your player is 50Hz compliant (most major non-Sony brands except for their PS4 and 4K/UHD players) and your TV is 50Hz compatible or your player converts it and outputs a 60Hz signal, PAL content will play fine.

-- Region 0/free – no coding or flags 1–6 set; NTSC region 0 DVDs are playable anywhere
+- Region 0/free/All – no coding or flags 1–8 set; NTSC region 0 DVDs are playable anywhere

 - Region 1 – US and Canada

-- Region 3 – Southeast Asia and Hong Kong
+- Region 3 – Hong Kong and Southeast Asia

 - Region 6 – China

-Blu-ray discs do not use either PAL or NTSC coding but rather are in the 1080p worldwide high definition standard.
+Blu-ray Discs (BDs) do not use either PAL or NTSC coding but rather are in the 1080p worldwide high definition standard.
 “1080” refers to to number of pixels making up the vertical resolution, with 1920 pixels on the horizontal.
-Be aware that there are a tiny minority encoded at 1080i50Hz – sometimes called “1080p 25fps” on the sleeve.
-They still contain HD video but encoded via a different method (interlaced, not progressive) with playback at PAL framerates, and can’t be viewed on US or Canadian TVs without a framerate converter built into the player.
-It will either send out a signal your display can’t show properly, or just default to a black screen.
+Be aware that there are a tiny minority encoded at 1080i – sometimes called “1080p 25fps” on the sleeve.
+They still contain HD video but encoded via a different method (interlaced, not progressive) with playback at PAL framerates.
+Therefore, they may not be viewable on TVs in NTSC countries (US, Canada, etc) without a framerate converter built into the TV or player.
+They’ll either send out a signal your TV can’t display properly, or just default to a black screen.

-Some Blu-ray players can be harmlessly modified to become region free too, though in this case it’s then usually necessary to enter a four digit code each time you want to change the region.
-This is not as annoying as you might think: it only takes seconds and the vast majority of Blu-rays, as much as 70%, are actually region free anyway.
+Some BD players can be harmlessly modified to become multi-region too, though in this case it’s then usually necessary to enter a four digit code each time you want to change the region.
+This is not as annoying as you might think: it only takes seconds and the majority of BDs, as much as 70%, are actually region free anyway.
 For instance, Disney, Paramount, Universal and Warner Bros. discs are always region free.

-Note that if you live in a non-PAL country, even if you buy a region 0 foreign Blu-ray, any standard definition menu screens and extra features may still be in PAL.
+Note that if you live in a non-PAL country, even if you buy a region 0 foreign BD, any standard definition menu screens and extra features may still be in PAL and unviewable.

-- Region 0/free – no coding, playable anywhere.
+- Region 0/free/ABC – no coding, playable anywhere.
 Note that any standard definition extras will still be in the NTSC or PAL DVD format

 - Region A – Alaska, Canada, North and South America, East and Southeast Asia, including Japan